You want to make an educated decision on spending for product branding, so tell me, where is fancy bread, in the heart or in the head?

 What is your competition doing?
 Before beginning a new marketing plan, study their website content, advertising campaigns, and customer experience.
 How would you like your experience to be in comparison?
 Their content topics will show you what they think customers want, in regard to the purchase, or in general terms.
 If you know what other things your customer is shopping for, researching, interested in and acting on, you can use this information in your own content to make your website and promotional materials more relevant to them.
 It may even direct you to some new places to advertise or even new products.

 - Consider your image thoughtfully in regard to your target market, and test as possible.
 Your current customers can provide a wealth of information.

 - Polish all your materials until they uniformly carry your brand style, colors, logo and message.

-- When your image seems to be getting boring, and you want to mix things up a bit with the branding/logo… don’t.
-(Your customer only sees a small fraction of the parts and pieces you see.
-They aren’t tired of it yet.)
+- When you begin to get bored with your image, and you want to mix things up… don’t.
+(Your customer only sees a small fraction of your impressions and they aren’t tired of it yet.)

 - Choose your marketing spend very carefully.
 Yes, you need many impressions, but if they are not going where your customers are, they are wasted impressions.